noahlvb/dotfiles/README.md

 # Dotfiles

-Pretty much forked from @mathiasbynens and influenced by @thabemmz.
+Pretty much forked from [Mathias Bynens](https://mathiasbynens.be/) and influenced by [Christiaan van Bemmel](https://github.com/thabemmz/)@thabemmz.
 But I hand wrote every thing form the other repos so that i understand what is going on and i learn better this way.

 ## TODO

 - [ ] Add preferences for Ubuntu machines
-- [ ] Also symlink folders
+- [x] Also symlink folders
 - [ ] Adding functions to .functions like extracting tar,zip,rar, etc

 ## Installation